patching...

 When Regis Bobonis watches Red Tails on Friday night, he’ll surely analyze each scene, looking for familiar characters, including some of Sewickley's own Tuskegee Airmen, an all-black air unit that served in World War II.

-He’ll definitely recognize Sewickley native Mitchell Higginbotham if the movie depicts the 100 black officers, from the 477th Bombardment Group, who walked into an illegal all-white officers club and insisted on being served.
+He’ll definitely recognize native Mitchell Higginbotham if the movie depicts the 100 black officers, from the 477th Bombardment Group, who walked into an illegal all-white officers club and insisted on being served.
 Higginbotham helped organize the revolt in Freeman Field, Indiana.

 He’ll also recognize the late George “Spanky” Roberts, a graduate of the first class at Tuskegee Army Air Field notable for wearing the flight gear helmet and goggles in photos.
 Roberts lived just over the West Virigina border.